markwinspear/specflow-selenium-framework/README.md

 	 --output-directory=.\documentation^
 	 --test-results-format=specrun^
 	 --link-results-file=.\bin\Debug\TestResult.xml

+18A - Reporting using NUnit.
+Executing tests via Visual Studio does NOT create a test result file (you only get test stats within VS).
+	To get a test result file, execute via the Nunit console (http://www.specflow.org/documentation/Reporting/) Open command line:
+				cd /d to project directory  > packages > NUnit \NUnit.Runners.2.6.4\tools nunit-console.exe /labels /out=TestResult.txt /xml=TestResult.xml "[path to project file]\BookShop.AcceptanceTests.csproj"

+				output seems to save here by default: E:\Google Drive\Documents\Cucumber_Selenium_CSharp\Specflow_Selenium_PO_Example2\packages\NUnit.Runners.2.6.4\tools

+18B.
+Using NUnit results to create interactive report with Reportunit
+	Install from http://reportunit.relevantcodes.com/ (or use NuGet then navigate to packages directory of project (using file explorer)) run from command line
+	reportunit "location of testResults.xml file" "location of output file"

+Problems with 18...
+Nunit console outputs method names and arguments.
+As 	Reportunit takes the output from NUnit console, this means we lose the G/W/T text that would be useful...
+Conclusion...
+Although using this method (18), we would be able to use Saucery for NUnit to execute tests in saucelabs, the reporting is not good enough.

 Reporting - to be revisited:
 Add nunit-console location to the PATH environment variable to avoid having to quote the whole path in accessing it